civl-verifier/civl-dev/civl-issues.md

 # Async calls

-* Add precondition checks at async calls at all layers
 * Implement flow analysis to ensure that no global update happens between an async all and the next yield

 # Split each per-layer checker procedure into pieces